 - Only the recipient needs to know about the supplement.

 - It does not require the availability of a dedicated unit in public housing thus making more affordable units available quickly.

 - It is responsive to the immediate housing needs of recipient families and seniors, and is easily changed according to future need.

-For information on rental assistance click here.
+For information on rental assistance please click here.